 Austin has been around aviation his entire life as his father Paul Bradley, who has taken him to every job along the way.
-Austin did his first flight when he was 12 years old and has been flying every since.
+Austin did his first flight when he was 12 years old and has been flying ever since.
 Austin has been flying professionally now for just over two years.
 He has been flying tours, photography, as well as flight instruction.
 Austin has been studying at Embry-Riddle Aeronautical University working on his Bachelors in Aeronautics with minors in business, physics, and emphasis in meteorology.

 Austin is dedicated to aviation and anybody who has the passion for it just like he does.
 He believes everyone will always be a student and there is always something to learn.

 Dr. Steven Ungerleider has been in the sport psych/medicine field for nearly 4 decades.
 He continues to serve with the United States Olympic Committee, the IOC, and the International Paralympic Committee.
-His five books and two films have earned him Oscar and Emmy Award nominations.
+His six books and two films have earned him Oscar and Emmy Award nominations.
 He started Butterfly Aviation LLC in 2015; with a model for outreach and service to the Northern California support network.
 His model is a non-profit service organization, donating proceeds to several agencies that are in need.

 Sean is the 135 Director of Operations and has operational control for all passenger carrying flights conducted by Butterfly Aviation.

 Prior to joining the Butterfly team, Sean was the Director of Training for Heli Malongo, a gas and oil company based in west Africa.
 Upon returning to the U.S., he began flying corporate VIP helicopters in the north east region.